 ‘This promises to be a highlight of the whole School, and one that attendees will benefit from in their ongoing work long after its conclusion.’

 The School will cover all manner of possible risk to heritage and look at how risk can be managed and resilience developed.
-The focus of the School will include Fire, Structural failure, Terrorism, Heritage at Risk, Flooding and Law & Philosophy.
+The focus of the School will include Fire, Structural failure, Mitigating the crime and terrorism risk, Heritage at Risk, Flooding and Law & Philosophy.

 Booking will open soon and details are available on the School website where you will find more information about the programme, venue and study tours is added regularly.